fabandmina/fabandmina.github.io/content/blogs/trip/cyprus.en.md

 <h4>⭐{{< translate mina_favourite >}}</h4>

 Frappé without ice and without sugar.
-Normally Mina does not like instant coffee, but she enjoyed this version more than Freddo.
+Normally Mina does not like instant coffee, but she enjoyed this version more than the Freddo.

 {{< /collapsible >}}
 {{< /collapsible >}}